This vignette will introduce you to honeybee colony events. SIMplyBee

 #> Has collapsed: FALSE

-We see that the remnant colony does not have a queen but has one
+#> Is productive: FALSEWe see that the remnant colony does not have a queen but has one

 virgin queen that will have to be mated.
 It also has 60 workers since we

-argument to 0.4, meaning that 40% of workers left
+set p argument to 0.4, meaning that 40% of workers left

 with the swarm.
 All the drones remained in the remnant.
 Note that the

-status is turned to TRUE
+swarm status is turned to TRUE.

 The swarm contains the old queen, no virgin queens, and 40 workers,

-since we set the proportion p
+since we set the proportion p to 0.4.
+Same as in the

-status is turned to TRUE
+remnant, the swarm status is turned to TRUE in

 the swarm.

-Swarming also turns the production
+Swarming also turns the production slot to

-for both, the swarm and the remnant colony, since we
+FALSE for both, the swarm and the remnant colony, since we

 would not be able to collect honey from such colonies (or other